-Black Friday is upon us and many companies are having special offers well before and after the actual date.
-Companies are doing whatever they can to stand out and catch consumer attention.
-One of these methods is with paper flyers or weekly offers and there, we at PinMeTo see an opportunity to save money, be environmentally friendly, and reach more potential customers all at the same time.
-Below are our 5 reasons why every chain should be creating digital flyers and posting them to their local store’s Facebook pages, either replacing paper completely or as a complement to traditional paper versions.
+Black Friday is coming up, and many stores are offering deals before and after the day itself.
+Companies do everything they can to stand out and get the attention of customers.
+One of these ways is to send out paper flyers or weekly deals.
+PinMeTo sees this as a chance to save money, help the environment, and contact more potential customers all at once.
+Here are five reasons why we think every chain should make digital flyers and post them on the Facebook pages of their local stores, either to replace paper flyers or to add to them.

-Be Green - 33% of consumers prefer eco friendly brands and paper produces 3 times its weight in greenhouse gas
+Be Green - 33% of consumers prefer eco-friendly brands.
+Also, paper produces 3 times its weight in greenhouse gas,

-Be available - Digital flyers posted to Facebook will be carried around in your consumer's pockets
+Be available - Digital flyers posted on Facebook will be carried around in your consumer's pockets,

-Save money - Posting to Facebook location pages costs nothing but time
+Save money - Posting on Facebook location pages costs nothing but time.

 Global smartphone ownership is expected to reach 2.32 billion units in 2017 and in Sweden, Statista reported that 92% of all people have access to a smartphone at home.
 That trend is expected to continue to increase as smartphones approach 1 to 1 parity with the Swedish population as a whole (see figure 3 - Swedish smartphone users, below).

-Creating and distributing digital flyers on local Facebook pages is less expensive, reaches a high-quality audience, reduces your company's environmental impact, increases the vitality of your content, and takes advantage of your consumers' smartphone habits to ensure that your content is carried around with them all day.
-This leaves only one question: Why are you still trashing your own brand?
+Digital flyers on local Facebook pages are cheaper to make and distribute, reach a high-quality audience, reduce your company's environmental impact, make your content more interesting, and take advantage of your customers' smartphone habits to make sure your content is with them all day.